 Bow Road had its fair share of railway stations.
-It might surprise you that there were two, Bow Road Station – not the tube station of the same name that opened in 1902 – and Bow Station, just metres apart from each other.
+It might surprise you that there were two within meters of each other: the lesser-known Bow Road Station and the grander Bow Station, neither to be confused with Bow Road tube station on the opposite side of the road.

-Where the vehicle rental service, Enterprise Cars, is now located on Bow Road once stood Bow Station.
+Bow Station was located where the vehicle rental service, Enterprise Cars, is currently found.
 Considered a feat of Victorian architecture, this three-platformed station lay beneath a large concert hall that playwright George Bernard Shaw frequented.

 From Bow Station, travellers could take the North London line to its terminus in Poplar, or ride the Great Eastern Service to Fenchurch Street with through trains – a journey that changes operator or provider during the same trip on the same line – to Southend and a shuttle to Plaistow.

 Just three years later, the line changed name to the pithier North London Railway and a connection was built at Hackney Wick in 1854, as well as at Victoria Park in 1856.